magbicaleman/open-in-browser/README.md

 Update by "mesosteros"

-Replace editor class with atom-text-editor tag.
+Replace editor class with `atom-text-editor` tag.
-Shortcut was conflicting with meteor developers who use Ctrl-Alt-M in Meteor.js packages for Atom, so use Ctrl-Alt-Q instead.
+Shortcut was conflicting with meteor developers who use <kbd>Ctrl-Alt-M</kbd> in Meteor.js packages for Atom, so use <kbd>Ctrl-Alt-Q</kbd> instead.